OSUPCVLab/mobile-ar-sensor-logger/ReadMe.md

 * Record images in jpeg format into a custom folder
 * Records IMU data at the same time the images are recorded
 * Custom selection of what camera to use
-* TODO: Select what rate of IMU to use
+* Select what rate of IMU to use
-* TODO: Add gps recording
+* Add gps recording (if gps is available)
 * TODO: Look into timestamps to make sure everything is ok

 ## Layout